RotaTouille: Rotation Equivariant Deep Learning for Contours: Experiments

 \subsection{Preprocessing and Implementation Details}

-\paragraph{Data preprocessing} For the datasets that are based on images, we convert the images to contours by following a three-step process: \begin{enumerate} \item\textbf{Binarization.} For grayscale images, we convert the images to binary images by applying thresholding, for example, by using Otsu's method \cite{otsu1975threshold}. \item\textbf{Contour extraction.} We use the OpenCV library \cite{opencv_library} to extract contours from the binary images, selecting the one with the largest area in the case of multiple contours. \item\textbf{Equidistant resampling.} We resample the contour to a fixed number of points, equidistantly with respect to the Euclidean distance. \end{enumerate}
+\paragraph{Data preprocessing} For image data, we extract contours through a three-step process: \begin{enumerate} \item\textbf{Binarization.} For grayscale images, we convert the images to binary images by applying thresholding, for example, by using Otsu's method \cite{otsu1975threshold}. \item\textbf{Contour extraction.} We use the OpenCV library \cite{opencv_library} to extract contours from the binary images, selecting the one with the largest area in the case of multiple contours. \item\textbf{Equidistant resampling.} We resample the contour to a fixed number of points, equidistantly with respect to the Euclidean distance. \end{enumerate}

 See \cref{fig:contour_processing} for an illustration of the image-to-contour conversion process.

 Before passing the contours to the model, they are centered at their mean and rescaled by dividing by the standard deviation of the magnitudes, as this showed to improve convergence of the complex-valued models.
 The image datasets are standardized using statistics computed on the training dataset.